Lostlitus/notes/cpp/keywords.md

 ### 2. For function

-Like global variable, function has external linkage by default.
+Like global variable, name of function has external linkage by default.
 Unlike global variable, function's declaration and definition can be separated without the help of extern.
 So extern is quite useless here.
-Of course you can add extern for a function to explicitly indicate that the function has external linkage.
+Of course you can add extern for a function to explicitly indicate that the name of function has external linkage.

 ### 3. For const global variable

-Const global variable has *internal linkage* by default.
+Name of const global variable has *internal linkage* by default.
 Hum, quite reasonable if take its semantic in consideration.
 Since const variable just plays the same role as literal.
 Well, there still exists case that share one instance across translation units is needed.
 To achieve this we can add extern for it, which grants const global variable with external linkage explicitly.

 ### 4. For compatible with C